smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 ## Execution Engines vs Execution Environments
 [Go through documentation](https://smartdatalake.ch/docs/reference/executionEngines)
+> Look at diagram and explain when which Engine is running:
+> When copying Files, when copying Data from a File to a Spark Table,
+> When Transforming Data with Snowflake via Snowpark
+> When Transforming Data between Spark and Snowflake

+If you are interested in trying out SDLB with Snowflake, you can follow this [Blog Post](https://smartdatalake.ch/blog/sdl-snowpark/)

 # Deployment methods
 * SDLB can be deployed in various ways on various platforms